 - Vinegar offsets the pork's richness, while turning its fat into a warm vinaigrette.

 This sweet roasted squash side dish is topped with all the components of a classic carbonara—egg, crispy pork, grated cheeses, and black pepper—but presented very differently from the famed Roman sauce.

-- Yolks from 2 hard-boiled eggs, finely crumbled, whites reserved for another use (like snacking)
+Yolks from 2 large hard-boiled eggs, finely crumbled, whites reserved for another use (like snacking)

 Using a thin metal spatula, lift squash from baking sheets.
 Arrange on a serving platter.
 Spoon warm vinaigrette on top.
 Garnish with crumbled egg yolks and grated cheese and grate more fresh black pepper on top.
 Serve.

 2 rimmed baking sheets, thin metal spatula

 |Servings: 4 to 6|

 |Amount per serving|

 |Vitamin C 12mg||60%|